 The same system was later applied to flying ships.

-Throughout the whole conflict, the national insignia was prominently displayed on the sides of the vehicles and the vehicle number was represented either by large numbers (in either white, red or black) or, before the 1903 reform, by a white serial of four to five alphanumeric characters.
+Throughout the whole conflict, the national insignia was prominently displayed on the sides of the vehicles and a white serial of five alphanumeric characters which was often supplemented with the individual vehicle number in the platoon/company represented by large numbers in either white, red or black, in a style and size determined company level.

 Personal insignia were also very much in evidence, with certain vehicles bearing names of historical French Provinces or towns as well as fictional and historical characters, uplifting slogans etc.PS: Please note that the chart at the bottom merely represents dates of production, not dates of actual use by the Army.
 PSS: